 Minimise the clutter on the table.
 Do not add props for the sake of adding props.
 If a spoon, checked napkin or shabby chic wooden background doesn’t add to the photo, it will distract the viewer from your plate of food.
 It is sometimes better to hire a stylist to add to the scenery with professional ideas.
 But that will cost you money.
 You must focus on what is the most important, and it is your photography subject.
 Just keep it simple.

 Welcome to my website!
 My name is Jean-Luc Benazet and I’m a professional photographer based in Cambridge, UK.
 I travel all over the UK and Europe to capture your events and commissions wherever they are.
 Mainly self-taught and holder of an HND in photography, I have been a Cambridge photographer for over 20 years.
 Book my services today!
 I specialise in people photography.
-Mainly corporate and event photography.
+Mainly corporate, event and wedding photography.